About Us

 Tracey Tyler

 Tracey is chair of the Finance Committee, bringing with her skills earned from over thirty years working as an accountant for both public practice and private companies.
 Her expertise in stakeholder management and investment are a welcome addition to the board, along with her eye for detail.
-In a private capacity, Tracey is involved in commercial property investment and has served as treasurer on a number of voluntary committees.

 “My passion for the arts largely stemmed from nurturing a (now grown up) son who learned violin from age 5 to gain his Associate of the Royal Schools of Music diploma.
 I’m proud to contribute to a venue where local and overseas musicians can perform at the highest levels.”